vives-project-xp/EducationalGame1/Board Game/Missions.md

 Start the game as normal.

 ## Mission 2 Waste Disposal:
-in this mission there is a new mechanic that allows you to dispose of pollution tokens.
+In this mission there is a new mechanic that allows you to dispose of pollution tokens.
-The Moral of this game is that you may be able to shift trash around (like is done to many south-east asian countries)
+The Moral: you may be able to shift trash around (like is done to many south-east asian countries) and hope other people take care of things but this is not a solution to your problems.

+### Setup:
+### Rules Changes:
+Whenever a player gains a pollution token they may pay the next player up to an equal amount in money tokens to make them take the pollution instead.
+That player then is allowed to pay twice the money they gained from this to move this pollution to the next player.
+This continues until no one can pay this any longer.

 ## Mission 3 Capitalism Rules:
 In this mode the player with the highest amount om money tokens at the end of the game wins.